Lucid Dreams and OBE's

 The Facts About OBE's

 Knowledge is power.
-I learned that lucid dreaming is a common a side effect of meditation.
+I learned that lucid dreaming is a common side effect of meditation.
 The awareness I was developing through meditation was spilling over into my dreaming life.
 In other words, my mind was awake, even when my body was asleep.

 He also states that "projection is a capacity inherent in everyone.
 It is a reality accessible to anyone with some degree of discipline.
 The ability to control the projection of the consciousness depends on one's ability to control their own thoughts, judgments, wishes, emotions, motivations and affinities."